 Department of Psychological Science.
-Collection of the Department of Psychological Science, 1981-Ongoing.
+Collection of the Department of Psychological Science, 1891-Ongoing.
 GACA Collection 446.
-1 Records Center Carton, ½ Hollinger box, and 1 gray box.
+1 Records Center Carton, ½ Hollinger box, 1 gray box, and digital media.

 The Department of Psychological Science collection consists of planning correspondence concerning the Kendall Lecture Series, Emil’s Epilogue, the Psychology newsletter and Psi Chi Honor Society materials.
 Other materials include budgets, chair files, department evaluations, and photographs of classrooms, activities, students, faculty, picnics, etc. There are a few memorabilia items, including shirts, stamps, a graduation honors cord, and department name plates.
 The majority of the materials come from the 1980s-2000s.